AI for Humans: When to Delegate, When to Lead

 You do the work.
 AI is not involved.
 The task requires empathy, creativity, trust, or a kind of understanding that cannot be codified.

 The third column is not a concession or a placeholder for tasks AI will eventually handle.
 Some work is inherently human and will remain so.
-Recognising that clearly, rather than treating everything as a future automation candidate, is itself a form of judgment.
+Recognising that clearly, rather than treating everything as a future automation candidate, is itself a form of judgement.

 What happens if the output is slightly wrong?
 If the cost of a mistake is low and easily corrected, delegation is probably fine.
 A wrongly categorised expense report is an inconvenience.
 A wrongly categorised legal risk is a liability.
 The stakes shape the mode.